-Figure 4.
-Recreational opportunities on Potomac-Garrett State Forest (cont)

-Snaggy Mtn.
+...... cc Camt 20 West Virginia Wolf Den tate Par 0 0.5 2 Miles Information Station - Paved Road P Parking ---- Forest Access Road ···· Gated Access Road Disabled Hunter Access Snowmobile Trail Stream/River Off-Road Vehicle Trail Contour Line 40 foot interval State Forest LEGEND Lake State Park MARYLAND DEPARTMENT OF NATURAL RESOURCES Backbone Mtn.
+Complex Figure 4.
+Recreational opportunities on Potomac-Garrett State Forest (cont) Snaggy Mtn.
 Complex/Kindness Demonstration Forest

-B. Recreation Proposals

-I. In the 2018 Legislative Session, SB 606 was passed, which established an Off-Highway Recreational Vehicle Fund that uses the excise titling tax on OHV purchases for the purpose of funding maintenance and construction of ORV trails on DNR owned lands.
+B. Recreation Proposals I. In the 2018 Legislative Session, SB 606 was passed, which established an Off-Highway Recreational Vehicle Fund that uses the excise titling tax on OHV purchases for the purpose of funding maintenance and construction of ORV trails on DNR owned lands.
 The Department receives monthly deposits that are split between the Forest Service and Park Service and the Comptroller is required to distribute 50% each year thereafter.
 The newly appointed position of the Western Region Trails Planner from the office of Forest Resource Planning now handles all appropriation of funds provided by the OHV excise tax fund, excluding requests for equipment, which is handled by each state forest as needs arise.

-Funding requests for projects to be implemented on Potomac-Garrett State Forest include:

-II.
-National Recreational Trail Grant Requests

-Potomac-Garrett State Forest has submitted 2 National Recreation Trails Grant Request to fund enhancements to recreation trails on the forests.
+Funding requests for projects to be implemented on Potomac-Garrett State Forest include: II.
+National Recreational Trail Grant Requests Potomac-Garrett State Forest has submitted 2 National Recreation Trails Grant Request to fund enhancements to recreation trails on the forests.
 The Piney Mountain project was delayed due to an alignment change to the original scope of work to avoid a wetland area as well as the administration of the project being shifted from a third-party contractor to the Potomac-Garrett State Forest staff to expedite its implementation.
-Funding for the Snaggy Mountain Snowmobile Trail Rehabilitation Project was initially insufficient and further monies were required to secure the contractor services with assistance from Western Maryland Resource Conservation and Development.

-1. Piney Mountain Snowmobile/ORV Trail Rehabilitation Project (RT 20-06) - \$160,000.00 (\$120,000 requested grant funds + \$40,000.00 matching funds)

-This project is an amendment to the RT20-06 grant (originally the Snaggy Mountain Snowmobile Rehabilitation Project) and will include maintenance on 1.75 miles of the Piney Mountain ORV/snowmobile trail, restoration and improvements to the trail bed surface and all associated drainage features to include grading and reshaping crown of the trail bed, opening/creating ditches and water diversions on 0.86 miles of snowmobile only trail, installing two (2) gates to curb illegal ORV activity and improvements to trailside amenities for six (6) primitive camp sites and one group site.
+Funding for the Snaggy Mountain Snowmobile Trail Rehabilitation Project was initially insufficient, and further monies were required to secure the contractor services with assistance from the Maryland Park Service.
+1. Piney Mountain Snowmobile/ORV Trail Rehabilitation Project (RT 20-06) - \$160,000.00 (\$120,000 requested grant funds + \$40,000.00 matching funds) This project is an amendment to the RT20-06 grant (originally the Snaggy Mountain Snowmobile Rehabilitation Project) and will include maintenance on 1.75 miles of the Piney Mountain ORV/snowmobile trail, restoration and improvements to the trail bed surface and all associated drainage features to include grading and reshaping crown of the trail bed, opening/creating ditches and water diversions on 0.86 miles of snowmobile only trail, installing two (2) gates to curb illegal ORV activity and improvements to trailside amenities for six (6) primitive camp sites and one group site.
+2. 5 1/2 - Mile Trail Rehabilitation - \$475,000.00 (RT 20-14). (\$375,000 requested grant funds + \$100,000.00 matching funds) This project will replace 7 bridges, install 1 new bridge and rehabilitate degraded sections of the trail.

-2. 5 1⁄2 - Mile Trail Rehabilitation - (RT 20-14) \$ TBD.
-The original funding request was drastically insufficient to adequately rehabilitate the trail to sustainable standards.
-New cost estimates are being compiled to determine proper funding

-This project will replace 7 bridges, install 1 new bridge and rehabilitate degraded sections of the trail.

-3. Western Region Non-motorized Trail Maintenance Grant - \$192,704.99 (RT 23-16) (\$140,000 requested grant funds + \$38,704.99 matching funds + \$14,000 management cost)

-A trail maintenance specific grant has been awarded to the Maryland Forest Service through the Recreation Trail Program.
-These funds, administered by the Maryland Department of Transportation State Highways Administration, will be used to deploy a programmatic approach to non-motorized trail maintenance in the Western Region State Forests (Green Ridge, Savage River, Potomac Garrett).

-The trail maintenance tasks will be accomplished by a 6-8 person AmeriCorps certified saw crew and/or a trail crew.
-We anticipate logging 1,280 - 1,600 labor hours in each State Forest and a total of 4,480 labor hours within the Western Region over the one-year term of this grant.
-No new trails will be constructed as part of this project.
-All of the work will be conducted on existing trails and on land owned and managed by the Maryland Department of Natural Resources.

 Figure 6.
-Potomac-Garrett State Forest Rec Trail Grant Maintenance

-III.
-Disabled Hunter Hunting Opportunity Enhancement Project

-This project involved building an elevated shooting platform and access ramp on the southern end of the maintained clover field in the Hutton Demonstration Forest, providing disabled hunters greater opportunities to successfully harvest game animals on the state forest.
+Potomac-Garrett State Forest Rec Trail Grant Maintenance III.
+Disabled Hunter Hunting Opportunity Enhancement Project Following the completion of the first elevated shooting platform and access ramp in the Kindness Demonstration Forest at Hutton, a second 10' by 10' structure was constructed on the Disabled Hunter Road off Maple Glade Road in August 2024.
 The project was funded through the state forest budget and all work was completed by state forest personnel.
-The 10 x 10 shelter was completed on August 25, 2023, prior to the opening of white-tailed deer archery season.
-Several hunters have taken advantage of the new amenity, but there have been no confirmed reports of a successful outing as of yet.
-This structure is the first of its kind on state forest lands and plans for similar structures are being developed for the remainder of the disabled hunter access roads throughout the forest.
+Plans for similar structures are being developed for the remainder of the disabled hunter access roads throughout the forest.

 Figure 7.
-Hutton/Kindness Demonstration Forest Disabled Hunter Enhanced Hunting Opportunity Project construction sequence.
+Maple Glade Road Disabled Hunter Enhanced Hunting Opportunity Project construction sequence.
 VII.
-Wildlife Habitat Management Projects

-A. General Wildlife Habitat Maintenance
+Wildlife Habitat Management Projects A. General Wildlife Habitat Maintenance